open-easyrtc/open-easyrtc/docs/easyrtc_changelog.md

  - Demos - Demo landing page which includes links and compatibility chart.
  - Server - Option to disable demos in config.js.
- - API - powered_by_easyrtc.png image.
+ - JS Client - powered_by_easyrtc.png image.
 Please use it to promote the project.

 Changes: